Nicola Sturgeon: SNP finance fraud inquiry

 In the latter half of Sturgeon's leadership of the SNP, a Police Scotland fraud inquiry was launched to investigate the spending of money that was raised specifically for independence campaigning.
-She dismissed claims the investigation was a result of her resignation as party leader and first minister.
+She dismissed claims the investigation was the reason for her resignation as party leader and first minister.
 On 5 April 2023, Sturgeon's husband and the party's former chief executive, Peter Murrell, was arrested at their Glasgow residence and their home was searched amid the ongoing investigation.
 The SNP's HQ in Edinburgh and several other addresses related to party officials were also searched by police.
 Murrell was later released without charge and Sturgeon pulled out of a UN climate event.

 On 16 April, a meeting of the party's ruling body in March 2021 was leaked by a member to the Daily Mail, which showed Sturgeon warning members to be "very careful" about suggesting claims there were financial problems within the SNP.
 The following day, it was revealed Sturgeon would work remotely from parliament as a spokesperson stated: "in order to ensure the focus of this week is on the new First Minister setting out his priorities for the people of Scotland, Ms Sturgeon has always intended to participate remotely and intends to return to Holyrood in the near future.".
 In that same week, the SNP's treasurer, Colin Beatie, was arrested and later released without charge.
 Beatie subsequently resigned from the role.
-Sturgeon's successor, Humza Yousaf, had calls by opposition for her party membership to be suspended, however, he has rejected these calls.
+Sturgeon's successor, Humza Yousaf, was urged by the opposition to suspend her party membership; however, he rejected these calls.

 Widespread speculation that Sturgeon could be arrested for police questioning amid the ongoing inquiry came to fruition when, on 11 June 2023, Sturgeon was arrested by Police Scotland over the investigation into the finances of her SNP party, which reportedly diverted £600,000 meant for the Scottish Independence campaign elsewhere.
 She was released without charge pending further investigation later that day.
 On 23 May 2024 Police Scotland handed a prosecution report in relation to Peter Murrell to the Crown Office who confirmed that a "53 year-old woman" also remained under investigation.

-In March 2025, Sturgeon was cleared by Police Scotland, who said she was no longer under investigation and would not be facing any charges.
+Peter Murrell appeared in court for the first time on 20 March 2025 charged with embezzlement.
+At the same time, Police Scotland confirmed that its inquiries into Nicola Sturgeon had concluded and that she would not be facing any charges.

+Murrell pleaded guilty to embezzlement at the High Court on 25 May 2026, admitting to have embezzled over £400,000 from the SNP over a twelve-year period to make extensive purchases of luxury items and vehicles.
+Nicola Sturgeon said she was "angry, hurt, sad and very distressed about the impact of his actions on family, friends and the SNP", and insisted; "I had no knowledge or suspicion whatsoever that he was using SNP funds for personal purposes.
+I am utterly appalled that he did so and cannot begin to understand why.
+Opposition parties and the Scottish media expressed incredulity that Sturgeon could have been unaware of Murrell's purchases.